 Member stories: the benefits of joining the Cosy Homes Oxfordshire delivery team

-We work with local (or willing to travel) building professionals to deliver energy efficiency solutions for homeowners in two ways: as Retrofit Coordinators and as General Contractors.
+We work with building professionals, contracted as Retrofit Coordinators and General Contractors, to deliver energy efficiency solutions for Oxfordshire homeowners.
 Members of our delivery team must first become part of the RetrofitWorks cooperative.
-RetrofitWorks is our delivery partner, and they ensure that our delivery team is supported with the right training, easy access to TrustMark accreditation, ongoing admin, marketing and finance support, and for our General Contractors – vetted high quality leads.
+RetrofitWorks is our delivery partner, and they ensure that our team is supported with the right training, easy access to TrustMark accreditation, ongoing admin, marketing, as well as finance support, and for our General Contractors – vetted high-quality leads.

 Here we’ve collected stories from building professionals who are already members of the RetrofitWorks cooperative to shed some insight on what it’s like to be a RetrofitWorks member.